Benefits of Doing Squats – Introduction

-First, make sure that you watch Mehdi’s instructional vide on the squat.
+First, make sure that you watch Mehdi’s instructional video on the squat.

 Get a notebook or spreadsheet and record your workouts.

-Sure, you can use an app as well like jefit for your iphone or android.
+Of course, you can also use an app like the stronglifts app for your iPhone or Android.

-Let’s assume that you have your body weight down to a place where you are comfortable to start a squat workout.
+Let’s assume that you have your body weight down to a place where you are comfortable starting a squat workout.

 For example, when I was hovering around 275 pounds, I could barely tie my shoes, let alone squat.

-So, I had to take off a considerable amount of weight before I could try squats even without weights.
+So, I had to lose a considerable amount of weight before I could try squats even without weights.

-You might have Monday set aside for bench press or chest.
+- Set aside Monday for bench press or chest

-That is the basic workout plan that I follow and I think it works out pretty well.
+That is the essential workout plan that I follow, and I think it works out pretty well.

-Even though I am only working each body part once a week.
+I have maintained 170 lbs now for the last ten years, even though I am only working on each body part once a week.

 The best thing is that a squat workout does not have to take you more than 45 minutes.

-Here is the formula to use and this formula is applicable to any of your major exercises:
+Here is the formula to use, and this formula applies to any of your major compound exercises:

 Start doing air squats, even one.

-When you can do 5, shoot for doing 3 sets of 5 air squats.
+When you can do 5, shoot for doing three sets of 5 air squats.

-Once you can comfortable do 3 sets of 5 air squats, start doing dumbbell squats aka goblet squats, using a single dumbbell.
+Once you can comfortably do three sets of 5 air squats, start doing dumbbell squats, aka goblet squats, using a single dumbbell.

-Here is a great video how to do a goblet squat.
+Here is an excellent video from Scott Herman on how to do a goblet squat.

-Gradually go up by 5 pounds a week, doing 3 sets of 5 squats.
+Gradually go up by 5 pounds a week, doing three sets of 5 squats.

 The 50/75/80 Squat Workout Progression

-As a Fit Apprentice, I like the following squat workout progression.
+As a beginner, I like the following squat workout progression.

-Estimate your 1RM, also known as your 1 rep max.
+Estimate your 1RM, also known as your one-rep max.

-If you think that you can do 1 squat with a 45lb barbell on your back, that is your 1RM.
+If you think that you can do one squat with a 45lb barbell on your back, that is your 1RM.

-So, let’s say that you think 45lbs is your max for 1 squat.
+So, let’s say that you think 45 lbs is your max for one squat.